Boosting Internationally Educated Nurses’ Success in U.S. and Canadian Practice

 Elevating Patient Experiences

 Although IENs may initially struggle with communication and cultural nuances in the workplace, their unique experiences and perspectives provide significant value to the healthcare system.
-As the U.S. population becomes increasingly diverse, integrating IENs can enhance the patient experience by promoting culturally sensitive care and understanding.
+As U.S. and Canadian populations become increasingly diverse, integrating IENs can enhance the patient experience by promoting culturally sensitive care and understanding.

 Benefits of Multilingualism to the Care Team